 Why a Personal Blender is Your Meal Prep MVP

 Before we get to the recipes, let’s talk about why a personal blender, specifically, is a non-negotiable tool for efficient meal prep.
 You might think of it as just for that single-serve breakfast smoothie, but its true power lies in its convenience and portion-perfect design.
+For browse all personal articles on this site.

 A personal blender is your go-to for small-batch prep.
 Unlike a bulky, traditional blender that feels like overkill for making a cup of salad dressing, a personal blender is designed for exactly that.
 It’s about making just enough for a few days, keeping ingredients fresh and reducing food waste.
 It’s the difference between committing to a gallon of tomato soup and whipping up a perfect portion for two lunches.
 Plus, the cleanup is an absolute breeze—a huge win when you’re trying to get through your Sunday prep list.